biocore/SitePainter/doc_source/documentation/index.rst

 ==========================
 SitePainter Documentation
 ==========================
 These pages provide references on different features of SitePainter.
-If you're instead looking for a tutorial to guide you through an analyses, you should refer to the `SitePainter tutorial <../tutorials/index.html>`_.
+If you're instead looking for a tutorial to guide you through an analysis, you should refer to the `SitePainter tutorial <../tutorials/index.html>`_.

 .. toctree::
    :maxdepth: 1